Buzz Hargrove: Suspension from the NDP

 Following the election, on February 11, 2006, the provincial executive body of the Ontario NDP voted to suspend Hargrove's NDP membership and effectively expel him from the party for supporting the Liberals.
 This move also automatically suspended his membership in the federal party; the NDP, unlike other major Canadian parties, is integrated at the federal and provincial/territorial levels.
-Hargrove stated he was "shocked and surprised" by this decision, but he would not apologize for his actions during the 2006 election nor would he commit not to endorse candidates for other parties in the future.
-On February 23, 2006, Hargrove also confirmed that he would not appeal the Ontario NDP executive body's decision.
+Hargrove stated he was "shocked and surprised" by this decision, but he would not apologize for his actions during the 2006 election nor would he commit to not endorsing candidates for other parties in the future.

 The CAW retaliated against the NDP for Hargrove's suspension by severing all union ties with the Party, a move formalized at the CAW's 2006 convention.

 2006 CAW leadership race

-On December 9, 2005, Hargrove confirmed that he would seek a sixth and final three-year term as CAW President at the union's convention in Vancouver, British Columbia in August, 2006.
-This would be the final term that Hargrove would be eligible to serve under the CAW constitution, which provides for mandatory retirement at age 65.
-Hargrove was to be 62 years old at the time of the upcoming CAW convention.
+On December 9, 2005, Hargrove confirmed that he would seek a sixth and final three-year term as CAW President at the union's convention in Vancouver, British Columbia, in August 2006.
+In February 2008 it was reported that Hargrove might face an opposing candidate for the CAW presidency for the first time.
+CAW Local 1256 chair and Oakville and district labour council president Willie Lambert was subsequently confirmed as an opposition candidate.

-On February 8, 2006, Maclean's reported rumours that, for the first time, Hargrove may face an opposing candidate for the CAW presidency.
-CAW Local 1256 chair and Oakville and District Labour Council President Willie Lambert was subsequently confirmed as an opposition candidate.
-In 1999, Lambert won the support of over 40% of voting delegates at that year's Ontario Federation of Labour (OFL) convention, in an unsuccessful challenge to Wayne Samuelson for the OFL presidency.

-On February 13, 2006, the CAW's former chief economist Sam Gindin raised a series of questions about the political, electoral and bargaining orientation of the CAW in an open letter addressed to Hargrove.
-That letter, Hargrove's response and Gindin's response to Hargrove were posted on the Canadian political website rabble.
-Gindin later wrote another piece criticizing recent bargaining concessions by the CAW at the General Motors plant in Oshawa, Ontario, which was published in the Socialist Project bulletin on March 22.

-On May 22, 2006, auto parts workers at A.G.
-Simpson in Oshawa, Ontario went on strike against their employer.
-Hargrove characterized the dispute as a "wildcat" (unauthorized) strike and criticized the workers involved, describing the situation as a "powder keg" that threatened other auto workers jobs.
-Hargrove's rival Lambert, however, fully supported the workers, joining the picket line and condemning Hargrove's conduct in an open letter.
-The labour dispute was successfully resolved on May 25, 2006, although the workers involved remained critical of Hargrove and the National CAW's interventions.